-Serbia has one company operating on the market, Srbijagas, which currently has 463 million m3 capacity, and is planning an increase by another 567 million m3.
-With this improvement, the whole capacity will be around 1 billion m3.
-This could cover 38% of the annual consumption, which was 2.65 billion m3 in 2017.
+Serbia has one company operating on the market, Srbijagas, which currently has 463 million m capacity, and is planning an increase by another 567 million m.
+With this improvement, the whole capacity will be around 1 billion m.
+This could cover 38% of the annual consumption, which was 2.65 billion m in 2017.